TedDaBigDawg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 100-lets_move is moving all files starting with an uppercase letter to /tmp/u

 Script 101-clean_emacs is deleting all file ending with ~ in the current directory

+Script 102-tree creates the said directories in the current directory